 How Much Acid Is Needed to Reduce Water Alkalinity?

-To limit the upward climb of your growing medium's pH, acid may need to be injected into your water to reduce excess alkalinity.
+To limit the upward climb of your growing medium's pH, you may need to inject acid into your water to reduce excess alkalinity.
 Water alkalinity is a measure of the carbonates and bicarbonates in the water and acts just like limestone in the growing medium.

 The higher the alkalinity, the more “limestone” that is applied at each irrigation and the faster the pH of your growing medium increases.
 So, at what point is it necessary to inject acid into a water source to reduce alkalinity?